-In May 2003, Asher Gellis (then the Regional Director of Hadassah’s Young Judea, now our Executive Director) joined in the action.
+In May 2003, Asher Gellis (then the Regional Director of Hadassah’s Young Judea, now JQ’s Executive Director) joined in the action.
 Over the following year, the introduction of dynamic programming and simple marketing tools organically facilitated the organization’s growth from 50 members to 200.

 At the end of 2006, JQ initiated its first Advisory Committee in a commitment to continue to diversify its programs and services to create as vibrant a community as possible.
 In August 2007, JQ was rewarded for this commitment with a Cutting Edge Grant from the Jewish Community Foundation of Los Angeles.
-This first-ever grant for JQ recognized the success of JQ’s communal strengthening, and allowed for the opportunity to further professionalize, further develop membership diversity, and further commit to programming.
+This first-ever grant for JQ recognized the success of JQ’s communal strengthening and allowed for the opportunity to further professionalize, develop membership diversity, and commit to programming.

 With the Passover celebration approaching, JQ debuted its GLBT Haggadah in April 2008.
 This two-year collaborative project between JQ and the Institute for Judaism & Sexual Orientation is the first-ever fully integrated Haggadah of its kind.
 Two months later, JQ launched its Inclusion Consulting program, offering Jewish institutions, clergy, and lay leaders guidance in serving and including LGBTQ Jews within the larger Jewish community.
 Four months after that, JQ held its first Shabbat Dinner, fostering a new space for members to gather in the spirit of Jewish tradition.
 It was the earliest gathering of what has now become the expanding JQ Community Table.